- 179 large truck collisions occurred in Georgia in 2016.

 Our Atlanta Truck Accident Attorneys are Here for You

 If you have been involved in a truck accident in or around Atlanta, reach out to our office.
 Our Atlanta truck accident lawyers are ready to advocate for your rights in court.
-We understand what it takes to win a personal injury case and we will put that knowledge to work for you.
+We understand what it takes to win a semi-truck accident case and we will put that knowledge to work for you.
 Reach out today and schedule your free case evaluation.